Krafpy/Island/README.md

 .\capture_main.exe
 ```

-Note that the capture executable is non-compressed and in windowed debug mode.
+Note that the capture executable is non-compressed and fullscreen debug mode.
 Once capture is complete, frames and audio are stored in the
 newly created `capture` folder.